theta360developers/blog/_posts/2016-02-22-remote-shutter.md

 Information below added by Craig.

-[Katsuya-san](https://github.com/katsuya-san) developed two remote control units for the THETA S. One verion has a single button control and one version has full controller features.
+[Katsuya-san](https://github.com/katsuya-san) developed two remote control units for the THETA S. One version has a single button control and the other version has full controller features.
 Both versions are based on the [Switch Science ESP-WROOM-02](https://www.switch-science.com/catalog/2500/) development board.
-Although it looks like this board may only be available in Japan, other 8266 boards are available globally.
+Although it looks like this board is only available in Japan, other 8266 boards are available globally.
 People in the US should be able to source parts from places like [Adafruit](https://www.adafruit.com/) [SparkFun](https://www.sparkfun.com/).
-Although I have not checked their parts, the you may be able to find components at places like [Digi-Key](http://www.digikey.com/) and
+Although I have not checked their parts inventory, you may be able to find components at places like [Digi-Key](http://www.digikey.com/) and
  [Mouser Electronics](http://www.mouser.com/).

 * [RICOH THETA S Simple Remote Controller ESP8266 GitHub source code and information](https://github.com/katsuya-san/ESP8266-THETA-S-SimpleRemoteControler)
 * [RICOH THETA S Full Remote Controller](https://github.com/katsuya-san/ESP8266-THETA-S-FullRemoteControler)